mandober/debrief.cs/501-plt/books/anatomy/README.md

 # The Anatomy Of Programming Languages

-Excerpts from the book:

-**The Anatomy Of Programming Languages**

-by Alice E. Fischer, Frances S. Grodzinsky
+from the book: *The Anatomy Of Programming Languages* by Alice E. Fischer, Frances S. Grodzinsky.
 Prentice Hall, 1993

 ## Contents

 *I About Language*